The Controversy of Straight Actors Playing Gay Characters

 Al Stone-Gebhardt | February 15, 2024

-Firstly, we must acknowledge the flaming elephant in the room: acting is the art of pretending to be someone you are not, much akin to make-believe.
-The lines between the fantastical and the realistic often become blurred faster than a tipsy aunt at a family dinner.
+First, we must acknowledge the flaming elephant in the room: acting is the art of pretending to be someone you are not, much akin to make-believe.
+The lines between the fantastical and the realistic often blur faster than a tipsy aunt at a family dinner.
 So, what does it mean if your favorite leading himbo prefers a hero over a heroine in his latest role?

 Some cinephiles and thespians alike argue that this matters, especially when it comes to the intersection of representation and authenticity of a given film.
 Additionally, they argue that this cannot be ignored, as many queer individuals have had their roles taken up by their cishet (cisgender, heterosexual) colleagues.